jewettaij/moltemplate/doc/doc_genpoly_lt.md

              "-angle aname atype a1 a2 a3 i1 i2 i3"
-             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-angle" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD THAT AUTOMATICALLY GENERATES ANGLE INTERACTIONS.)
+             appear several times in the argument list with different parameters (NOTE: USUALLY THE "-angle" ARGUMENT IS NOT NEEDED IF YOU ARE USING A FORCE FIELD LIKE OPLSAA WHICH GENERATES ANGLE INTERACTIONS.)

     -dihedral dtype a1 a2 a3 a4 i1 i2 i3 i4
              Add a 4-body dihedral interaction between atoms a1 a2 a3 a4 in